chao-mu/syntheffect/docs/_docs/builtin_modules.md

 * 600hz - The current strength of the 600hz band
 * 300hz - The current strength of the 300hz band
 * 120hz - The current strength of the 120hz band

+### Image

+Read an image file.

+Type: builtin/image

+Top level attributes:
+* path - the relative (to the rack file) or absolute path to the image file

+Outputs:
+* red - red component of pixel
+* green - green component of pixel
+* blue - blue component of pixel